joseph-flinn/site/frontend/posts/retro-success-devops-reorg.md

 _Team Topologies_ (Skelton and Pais) was published in 2019 and had been out for a few years.
 Skelton and Pais examined the anti-patterns of organizations adopting DevOps methodologies.
-Two of the most prevalent anti-patterns are the "DevOps Team Silo" (Anti-Type B) and the "Dev don't need Devops" (Anti-Type C) (Skelton, _"DevOps Topologies"_).
+Two of the most prevalent anti-patterns are the "DevOps Team Silo" (Anti-Type B) and the "Dev don't need DevOps" (Anti-Type C) (Skelton, _"DevOps Topologies"_).
 With the ever-expanding complexities of the cloud, Platform Engineering was proposed as the solution to the arguably failed attempts to adopt DevOps via tactics rather than culture.